Dark matter as the source of neutrino mass: theory overview and experimental prospects: Implications for cosmology

 The dynamics and viability of scalar LSP leptogenesis in the context of the simplest scotogenic scheme of Sec.~\ref{sec:simpl-scot-setup} can change significantly depending on the number of dark fermions present in the model. \begin{itemize} \item \textbf{Two dark fermions:} The same way as the type-I seesaw mechanism may be a \textit{missing partner} one~\cite{Schechter:1980gr}, the minimal scotogenic model may also harbor an incomplete set of dark fermion copies.
 In fact, as seen in Sec.~\ref{sec:neutrino-parameters}, current oscillation data can be explained by just two neutrino mass splittings, solar and atmospheric.
 Hence only two active neutrinos need to acquire mass, and hence only two dark fermion species are required.

 Unfortunately in this case the situation does not improve compared to vanilla type-I seesaw leptogenesis.
-In order to reproduce the observed baryon asymmetry of the Universe, Eq.~\eqref{eq:eta-BAU}, the lightest dark fermion must still be very heavy.
+In order to reproduce the observed BAU, Eq.~\eqref{eq:eta-BAU}, the lightest dark fermion must still be very heavy.
 Ref.~\cite{Hugle:2018qbw} finds that, for the case of normal active neutrino mass ordering, the lower bound is approximately~ while for inverted mass ordering, the bound becomes even more stringent,

 This outcome arises because, throughout the relevant parameter region this scenario is characterized by the decay parameter $K\gsim 10$, indicating a strong washout regime.
 As a result, any generated lepton asymmetry is significantly suppressed.